-Similarly, to support the broader harmonisation of efforts for responsible business practices, RJC members may ask you to plan their RJC audit so that it coincides with other audits for external recognised frameworks.
-We encourage you to remain open to these types of requests.
-The integrity of the RJC certification, however, must not be compromised by combining audits, and in all cases the RJC's audit objectives must be met.
+Similarly, to support the broader harmonisation of efforts for responsible business practices, RJC members may ask you to plan their RJC audit so that it coincides with other audits for external recognised frameworks and company protocols such as the De Beers Best Practice Principles and the Signet Responsible Sourcing Protocol.
+We encourage you to facilitate such requests whilst also ensuring the integrity of the RJC certification.